 Need a place to stay?
 Brownie’s Beach is about an hour’s drive west of Washington D.C.
 Click the button to check rates and availability near Brownie’s Beach now on TripAdvisor.

 Need help getting around?
 I don’t recommend renting a car in Washington D.C., but if you’re planning a day trip to Brownie’s Beach, you’ll probably want a rental car.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.

 Looking for other great places to take the kids in Maryland?
 Check out our Maryland page or our Maryland for Families Pinterest board.